-Fellowships will be made annually, each in the amount of up to $5,000 to cover transportation, room and board, and local excursions made in connection with the project.
-One fellowship will be the Isabel Bagramian Summer Travel Award, given by Linda Bennett and Robert Bagramian in honor of Isabel Bagramian.
+Awards will be made annually, each in the amount of up to $5,000 to cover transportation, room and board, and local excursions made in connection with the project.
+One award will be the Isabel Bagramian Summer Travel Award, given by Linda Bennett and Robert Bagramian in honor of Isabel Bagramian.

 One award will be made to an undergraduate student in any of the University’s schools or colleges, and one award will be to a student in any of the University’s graduate or graduate/professional programs.

-The University of Michigan’s International Center receives applications and organizes the selection of fellows.
+The University of Michigan’s International Center receives applications and organizes the selection of awardees.
 For more information please visit the International Center website.